CoffeeBeforeArch/pytest_guide/src/marks/skip.md

 ## Skipping Tests Conditionally

 We sometimes want to skip test under certain conditions.
-For example, we may want to skip certain tests if they are being run on a system with an earlier `python` version than the test was intended to run on.
+For example, we may want to skip certain tests if they are run on a system with an earlier Python version than the test was intended to run with.
 For this, we can use the marker `@pytest.mark.skipif`.

-For example, we can add the marker to our `test_square` test that says we should only run the test if the python version is `<= 3.6`:
+For example, we can add a marker to our `test_square` test that says we should only run it if the Python version is `<= 3.6`:

 ```python
 @pytest.mark.skipif(sys.version_info > (3, 6), reason='Test requires Python version <= 3.6!')